-For tax-planning purposes, your 529 plan contribution is considered a gift to the beneficiary and qualifies for the annual gift-tax exclusion of $15,000 for 2018 ($30,000 for married couples), enabling you to make significant contributions without being subject to the federal gift tax.
+529 plans offer an opportunity to gift potentially significant amounts from your estate while still retaining control of the assets and withdrawals as the account owner.
+For tax planning purposes, your 529 plan contribution is considered a completed gift to the beneficiary and generally qualifies for the annual gift tax exclusion of $15,000 for 2020 ($30,000 for married couples), enabling you to make contributions without being subject to the federal gift tax.

 Additionally, you can front-load your contribution to as much as $75,000 in one year per beneficiary ($150,000 for married couples) and elect to take that front-loaded contribution into account for purposes of the annual gift tax exclusion over a five-year period.3 The five-year gifting election is a feature unique to 529 plans and increases the time that assets can potentially grow tax-free, boosting the potential magnitude of the gifts.